swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 #### Passing a projected value argument

+Property wrappers can opt into support for passing a projected-value argument to a property-wrapped parameter.

+Though property-wrapper projections can be utilized to expose arbitrary API through the synthesized `$` property, projections are typically used to either publicly expose the backing property wrapper directly, or to provide a public representation of the backing wrapper that's suitable for use outside of the declaration that owns the wrapper storage.
+In such cases, supporting property-wrapper initialization from a projected-value is very useful, especially if the wrapper does not support `init(wrappedValue:)`.
+To support passing a property-wrapper projection to a function with a wrapped parameter, property wrappers can implement `init(projectedValue:)`.

+Presence of an `init(projectedValue:)` that meets the following requirements enables passing a projected value via the `$` calling syntax:

+- The first parameter of this initializer must be labeled `projectedValue` and have the same type as the `var projectedValue` property.
+- The initializer must have the same access level as the property-wrapper type.
+- The initializer must not be failable.
-Property wrappers must support initialization through a wrapped value to be used with function parameters.
-Property wrappers can opt into support for passing a projected value by implementing an initializer of the form `init(projectedValue:)`.
-This initializer must have a single parameter of the same type as the `projectedValue` property and have the same access level as the property-wrapper type itself.
-The initializer may have additional parameters as long as they have default arguments.
-Presence of `init(projectedValue:)` enables passing a projected value via the `$` calling syntax.
-This method of initialization is not mandatory for functions using supported wrapper types, as it can be disabled by providing empty attribute arguments: `func log(@Traceable() _ value: Value) { ... }`.
+- Any additional parameters to the initializer must have default arguments.

+This method of initialization is not mandatory for functions using supported wrapper types, and it can be disabled by providing arguments in the wrapper attribute, including empty attribute arguments: `func log(@Traceable() _ value: Value) { ... }`.

 #### Arguments in the property-wrapper attribute